LACRIMAL BONE ANATOMY

 • Together form the lacrimal fossa

-• Enables tear flow from ocular surface to nasolacrimal duct
+• Enables your tear flow from ocular surface to nasolacrimal duct

 Lacrimal Hamulus